atsamd-rs/atsamd/README.md

 * [`atsamd21g18a`](https://atsamd-rs.github.io/atsamd/atsamd21g18a/atsamd21g18a/) is an
   auto-generated crate providing access to the peripherals specified for this device by its SVD file.
-This is the MCU used in the Metro M0, Feather M0, Circuit Playground express boards from Adafruit and the SODAQ ONE board from SODAQ.
+This is the MCU used in the Metro M0, Feather M0, Circuit Playground express boards from Adafruit, the Sparkfun SAMD21 Mini, the Arduino MKR ZERO and the SODAQ ONE board from SODAQ.
 * [`atsamd21e18a`](https://atsamd-rs.github.io/atsamd/atsamd21e18a/atsamd21e18a/) is an
   auto-generated crate providing access to the peripherals specified for this device by its SVD file.
 This is the MCU used in the Trinket M0 and Gemma M0 boards from Adafruit.
+* [`atsamd51j19a`](https://atsamd-rs.github.io/atsamd/atsamd51j19a/atsamd51j19a/) is an auto-generated crate providing accesss to the peripherals specified for this device by its SVD file.
+This is the MCU used in the Metro M4 and Feather M4 boards from Adafruit.
 * [`atsamd-hal`](https://atsamd-rs.github.io/atsamd/atsamd21g18a/atsamd_hal/) is the result
-  of reading the datasheet for the device and encoding a type-safe layer over the raw `atsamd21g18a` and `atsamd21e18a` crates.
+  of reading the datasheet for the device and encoding a type-safe layer over the raw `atsamd21g18a`, `atsamd21e18a` and `atsamd51j19a` crates.
 This crate implements traits specified by the `embedded-hal` project, making it compatible with various drivers in the embedded rust ecosystem.